mit-ll/CEP/README.md

 As one might be aware: the endianess usage is not consistent thru out the design, expesially where Chisel wrappers are used to connect to various HW cores.
 For some cores, little endian is used for loading keys/plain text but big-endian is used to produce cipher text as output.
 This creates confusion and inconsistent as one might try to understand/follow SW driver for these cores.
 Also, please note, RISCV is little endian.

-As of this release CEP v2.4 and later, unless otherwise specify, big endian is used thru out the design to match key/plain/ciphertext network order.
+As of release CEP v2.4 and later, unless otherwise specify, big endian is used thru out the design to match key/plain/ciphertext network order.
 This makes it consistent and easier to debug when key/plain text are printed to match against registers.

 ```